AnthonyTechnologies/python-styleguide/syntax/docstrings.md

 "Return", "Returns", "Yield", or "Yields" (e.g. `"""Returns row from Bigtable as a tuple of strings."""`) and the opening sentence is sufficient to describe the return value.
 Do not imitate older 'NumPy style' (example), which frequently documented a tuple return value as if it were multiple return values with individual names (never mentioning the tuple).
-Instead, describe such a return value as: "Returns: A tuple (mat_a, mat_b), where mat_a is â€¦, and â€¦".
+Instead, describe such a return value as: "Returns: A tuple (mat_a, mat_b), where mat_a is …, and …".
 The auxiliary names in the docstring need not necessarily correspond to any internal names used in the function body (as those are not part of the API).
 If the function uses yield (is a generator), the Yields: section should document the object returned by next(), instead of the generator object itself that the call evaluates to.